On God’s Chariot

 In the Introit chant, the Church’s praise is taken up by the Jews; in the Kyrie eleyson withal, the Church’s praise is taken up by the Gentiles.
 In the Gloria in excelsis, however, both sing praise together faithful to the Trinity in order to secure a dignity equal to that of the angels.

 In the Introit, too, we are shown the order of patriarchs, who foretold the coming of Christ.
-The prophetic verse signifies the order of prophets, who signalled the birth of Christ.
+The prophetic verse signifies the order of prophets, who signaled the birth of Christ.
 The Gloria Patri commemorates the order of apostles, who preach that Christ has already come, and who expound the Trinity to the Church.
 The repetition of the Introit alludes to the order of doctors, who announce that Christ will come again as a judge.

 Further, the Kyrie eleyson proclaims the peoples of diverse tongues by whom Christ is praised, together with the angels, in the Gloria in excelsis.